Get the best deal when viewing a house: 41 things to check

 Do your homework first

 - Search on the internet for as much information as you can about the property and the local area.
 Property portals Rightmove and Zoopla have some useful tools showing previous sold prices in an area.
-Also the website checkmyarea can give some broad information on a specific postcode which can be quite useful.
+Also the website Nextdoor.co.uk can give you an insight into the neighbourhood you are thinking of moving to.

 - Ask the estate agent why the seller is moving and how quickly properties sell in the area for potential resale later.
 Again check the property portals to find out when a specific property was last sold and the sale price achieved.